mmattel/Raspberry-Pi-Setup/README.md

 Check if you have python already installed with `python -V` to show the version.

-Note when using apt, that this will install as of writing Python 3.9 which now EOL (just dont do it).
+Note when using apt, this will install as of writing Python 3.9 which now EOL (just dont do it).
+If it is already installed, run: `sudo apt install python3-pip` to add pip for python 3.9

 ```
 sudo apt install python3 python3-pip